VijayPrakashReddy-k/canny-edge-detection/README.md

-# canny-edge-detection
+# Canny Edge Detection

-The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in images.
+`The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in the images.`